-Inverness Academy Street plans narrowly voted through
+Decision on controversial Inverness street redesign put on hold

-Council pushes on with controversial road redesign
+Decision on controversial road redesign put on hold

 At a glance